Nalen98/GhidraEmu/README.md

 - Download Release version of extension and install it in Ghidra `File → Install Extensions...`
 - Use gradle to build extension: `GHIDRA_INSTALL_DIR=${GHIDRA_HOME} gradle` and use Ghidra to install it: `File → Install Extensions...`
+- In CodeBrowser go to `File → Configure → Experimental` and select checkbox.